-In memory of my Dad’s service in World War II, I am re-posting the following blog from last year:
+In memory of my Dad’s service in World War II, I am re-posting the following blog; he himself would never discuss the events with family or friends..Materials have been added.

 Lt.
 Gen. Lewis B. “Chesty” Puller, at Guadalcanal

-My father joined the War late, perhaps not until 1944 due to age (he was too young), and then became part of the Combat Corps of Engineers in Europe:
+My father joined the War late, perhaps not until 1944 due to age (he was too young to join before that time), and then became part of the Combat Corps of Engineers in Europe:

 Combat engineer battalions tended to have high esprit de corps; they rightly considered themselves to be elite specialists.
 In a pinch, combat engineers also could act as infantry and did so frequently.
 In the Battle of the Bulge, a handful of engineer battalions proved to be a vital asset to the beleaguered American Army.